 - Religion & Faith Advanced Session: Tuesday, March 7 2017, 12:00 PM to 2:00 PM in PAC Conference Room G: God does not condemn LGBTQ people.
 This session allows for participants to confidentially share their own faith or beliefs while introducing key challenges facing LGBTQ people seeking to balance both identities.
 Participants will gain information and LGBTQ-supportive resources in a Judeo-Christian context, as well as thoughtful, respectful language and strategies to engage with people of faith.
-Recommended for any potential Safe Zone member that may be struggling with this issue or in need of information to support LGBTQ students of faith. – Register online
+Recommended for any potential Safe Zone member that may be struggling with this issue or in need of information to support LGBTQ students of faith. – Register Online in UIS Connection

 - Multiple Identities Advanced Session: Thursday, April 6 2017, 12:00 PM to 2:00 PM in PAC Conference Room G: Not all LGBTQ people are White or Atheist.
 This cross cultural session allows for participants to share their own multiple identities; explores the intersections between race, culture, sexual orientation, and gender; and helps to illuminate the challenges of LGBTQ students with multiple identities.
 A particular emphasis is made on how different cultures and communities in the U.S. and internationally understand and define sexuality and gender minorities.
-Participants will leave with a personal action plan to use and reflect on in their daily life at UIS. – Register online
+Participants will leave with a personal action plan to use and reflect on in their daily life at UIS. – Register Online in UIS Connection

 Still do not understand how to become a member?
 Download this “How it Works” graphic.